 To teach sight words, consider utilizing the important link between reading and writing.
 If a child can write a word, there is a strong possibility that he can also read it.
 Model writing short sentences that contain the sight words you are focusing on.
 You may want to provide sentence stems for children to use.
-For example, young children can create their own little books using “I like…” as the sentence stem on each page.
+For example, young children can create their own little books using “I like…” The sentence stem on each page.
 Having them read their books to others will help solidify their knowledge of the sight words they used.

 The use of personal dictionaries can also support sight word instruction.
 Children are each given a book that contains high-frequency words, organized alphabetically.
 There is typically room to add more words as they are introduced.
 Like word walls, personal dictionaries are a resource that promotes independence as children are learning to use sight words in their writing.

 Reading is a complex process that proficient readers can take for granted.
 When teaching children sight words, it’s important not to overwhelm them with multiple new words at a time.
 Children can achieve much more success when they have solidified their knowledge of one or two words before being introduced to more.
-It’s also important to note that in the early stages, children will need multiple experiences with words before they can recognize them automatically.
-They may also need a review of words you thought they had mastered, but have forgotten on a subsequent day.
+It’s also important to note that children will need multiple experiences with words in the early stages before they can recognize them automatically.
+They may also need a review of words you thought they had mastered but have forgotten on a subsequent day.

 Take advantage of multiple ways for children to work with sight words.
 In addition to reading and paper and pencil activities, children can make words using magnetic letters, alphabet tiles, or letter stamps.
-They can create sight words using clay or write them in the sand, on salt trays, or in shaving cream.
+They can create sight words using clay or write them in the sand, salt trays, or shaving cream.
 Using different modalities will help children recognize sight words in different contexts and avoid the simple memorization of words in a list, which may not transfer to other situations.

 To provide children with extra practice learning sight words, make them their own set of cards to use.
 Write the words on flashcards, punch a hole in each one, and attach them using a binder ring.
-As children practice their words, you may wish to make a mark on the cards that they know so you can track which words they need to focus on.
+As children practice their words, you may wish to mark the cards that they know so you can track which words they need to focus on.